Arts Tower

 The Arts Tower is a building at 12 Bolsover Street in Sheffield, England, belonging to the University of Sheffield and which opened in 1965.
 A spokesperson for English Heritage described it as "the most elegant university tower block in Britain of its period".
 At 78 m tall, it is the second-tallest building in the city, after the 101 m St Paul's Tower on Arundel Gate, which was topped out in 2009.

-Mitchell Construction a British civil engineering firm, built the Arts Tower.
+Design and construction

+Designed by architects Gollins, Melvin, Ward & Partners (GMW), construction of the tower started in 1961 and lasted four years.
+The tower was built by Mitchell Construction, a British civil engineering firm.
 Photographs from their topping out ceremony in October 1964 help to document a different era in UK working conditions.

-Architecture

-Designed by architects Gollins, Melvin, Ward & Partners (GMW), construction of the tower started in 1961 and lasted four years.
 Contrary to popular belief, there is no documentary evidence to suggest that the design was directly inspired by the similar, but much larger, Seagram Building in New York City, or for the theory linking it to the CIS Tower and New Century House in Manchester, England - although the similarity of aesthetics between the four buildings is undeniable.
 When asked about the possible inspiration of Mies van der Rohe's buildings in the United States, GMW project architect Robert Smith explained instead that the form of the building came from the surrounding context.

 Entry to the building was originally made by a wide 'bridge' between fountains over a shallow pool area in front of the building.
 This pool was eventually drained and covered over when it was found that strong down drafts of wind hitting the building on gusty days caused the fountain to soak people entering and exiting the building.